eadst/CEIR/README.md

 ## Prediction

-1. Download pre-trained model from [Google Drive](w) and put the file under `./detection/output/` folder.
+1. Download pre-trained model from [Google Drive](https://drive.google.com/file/d/1hQzbaJgqnu5jNuv80MpXx2eEVOe3vK5O/view?usp=sharing) and put the file under `./detection/output/` folder.

-2. Run `python demo.py` in CEIR folder.
+2. Change the image name to `demo.jpg` in CEIR folder.

-3. Select the receipt image.
+* Run `python ceir_crop.py` for stage 1.
+* Run `python ceir_detect.py` for stage 2.
+* Run `python ceir_recognize.py` for stage 3.

-4. The result will be saved in `./result/`.
+3. The result will be saved in `./result/`.

 ## Training

+Put dataset in `./dataset/train/image` and `./dataset/train/label`.

 1. Preprocess parameters can be changed in `./preprocess/crop.py`.